Chlamydia

 You can also potentially get it from medical or dental treatment abroad in countries where hepatitis C is common and infection control is inadequate.

-Protecting yourself and others against hepatitis
+Protecting yourself against hepatitis

 You can protect yourself by getting vaccinated.